GoogleCloudPlatform/generative-ai/gemini/security/README.md

 # Attacks and Mitigation Labs
  **Prompt, RAG and ReAct**

- This comprehensive learning CoLabs dives deep into the critical world of LLM security, equipping you with the knowledge and skills to build, deploy, and maintain secure and trustworthy AI solutions.
-From understanding the latest attack vectors to implementing cutting-edge defenses, this CoLabs is your guide to navigating the evolving landscape of LLM security.
+ These comprehensive learning notebooks dive deep into the critical world of LLM security, equipping you with the knowledge and skills to build, deploy, and maintain secure and trustworthy AI solutions.
+From understanding the latest attack vectors to implementing cutting-edge defenses, these notebooks are your guide to navigating the evolving landscape of LLM security.

 - LLM Prompt attacks and mitigation